Lifestyle Changes to Lower Your Blood Pressure

 Manage Your Weight

-- To get started, ask your healthcare team for resources, join a weight-loss program, or meet with a registered dietitian or coach.
+- To get started, ask your healthcare team for resources, join a weight-loss program, or meet with a registered dietitian or nutrition coach.

 - Follow tips for eating heart-healthy foods.
 Make sure you are eating the right portions of food to manage your weight — not more than you need.